ferranpujolcamins/ferranpujolcamins.github.io/2020-10-28-Mixxx-bundle.md

 **This post only reflects my experience solving this problem for Mixxx.
 For other applications and environments, your mileage my vary.**

+At the moment of writing this I was using CMake and CPack 3.18.1.

 ## What are macOS bundles?<sup>[[1]](#ref-bundle-programming-guide)</sup>

 A bundle is just a directory with a specific structure that